Which blog hosts are supported?

-We currently support Wordpress (including third-party hosts and self-hosted using the wordpress.org distribution), Blogger (sometimes refered to as Blogspot) and Squarespace (v7 only, the current version).
-Together these cover approximately 70% of all blogs.
+We currently support Wordpress (including third-party hosts and self-hosted using the wordpress.org distribution), Blogger (sometimes refered to as Blogspot), Squarespace (v7 only, the current version), Wix and Tumblr.
+Together these cover approximately 75% of all blogs.

 Unsupported blog hosts may work to different degrees.
 Sometimes older posts will not be found or the content may be incomplete.
 We are always working to improve compatibility and welcome feedback!